Sitemap

 Photo by Zohre Nemati on Unsplash

-After 4 years of product management experience and a few successful product ships under my belt, I am now a better product manager.
+After many years of being a product manager, and a few successful product ships under my belt, I am now better at my job.
 I still get asked these questions, but I know how to answer them.
-I think every product manager goes this journey of self-doubt before they get the hang of it.
+I think every product manager goes through this journey of self-doubt before they get the hang of it.
 You will feel like you are swimming against the tide for a few years.
-It is hard.
+It is hard, but totally normal.

 There are several blogs and articles dedicated to product management but here are some practices and books that I believe made me a better PM.